 Tailor Your Email to the Specific Job Interview

-As with your resume and cover letter, it is best to not send out a generic, one-size-fits-all follow-up email.
-Take points from your interview such as a specific focus for the future or opportunities for business progress.
-Relate those points back to your experiences and how your attributes and skills will fulfill the role.
+As with your resume and cover letter, it is best not to send out a generic, one-size-fits-all follow-up email.
+Take points from your interviews, such as a specific focus on the future or business progress opportunities.
+Relate those points to your experiences and how your attributes and skills will fulfill the role.
 Jot down notes after your interview is over to remind yourself of the topics discussed and what points you may want to mention in your follow-up email.

-Reiterate your qualifications and characteristics that make you the perfect candidate for the role.
-Briefly reestablish why you are a strong candidate for the job and how your previous experiences and expertise will enable you to lead the company into a successful future.
+Reiterate your teaching or educational leadership qualifications and characteristics that make you the perfect candidate for the role.
+Briefly reestablish why you are a strong candidate for the job and how your previous experiences and expertise will lead the company into a successful future.
 Briefly mention, in bullet or paragraph form, the qualifications you have and tie them into what the potential employer is looking for.

-A well-thought-out follow-up after your interview, whether you complete it through email or over the phone, will show the potential employer that you are extremely interested in the position and truly believe you are a great match for the role.
-By following up, you are reminding the interviewers that you are a strong candidate and are reinforcing the fact that you are well qualified and should be given consideration.
-Using strong wording in the follow-up will show the interviewers that you are serious about fulfilling the position.
+After your interview, whether you complete it through email or over the phone, a well-thought-out follow-up will show the potential employer that you are extremely interested in the position and honestly believe you are a great match for the role.
+By following up, you remind the interviewers that you are a strong candidate and are reinforcing the fact that you are well qualified and should be given consideration.
+Using strong wording in the follow-up will show the interviewers that you are serious about fulfilling the teaching or school administration position.